 The neuron above is just one type of many, and dendritic and axonal structure as well as the number of synapses vary greatly between types.
 As described above, short neurons do not even use action potentials.

 How should synapses be designed?
-A direct conductive connection would a straight-forward approach, and it is indeed observed, especially fast.
-A different approach is dominating in the brain though, arguably because of the modulation: could expect that synapses are direct electrical connections.
+A direct conductive connection is arguably the simplest approach.
 Indeed this observed, especially when reaction time is critical, such as neurons involved in defense mechanisms.
 The synapse is then called electric synapse, consisting of multiple connecting channels called gap junctions.

 It turns out that this is not the dominant approach and instead, most synapses are chemical: